ngergs/optionable/optionable/README.md

     type Optioned;
 }
 ```
-It is a marker trait that allows to express for a given type `T` which type should be considered its `Optioned` type
+It is a marker trait that allows to express for a given type `T` which type should be considered its `T::Optioned` type
 such that `Option<Optioned>` would represent all variants of partial completeness.
 For types without inner structure this means that the `Optioned` type will just resolve to the type itself, e.g.
 ```rust